-On May 10, 2005, we completed the equity public offering (the "equity public offering") of Class A common stock of Lazard Ltd ("Class A common stock" or "common stock"), the public offering of equity security units of Lazard Ltd, the private placements under an investment agreement with IXIS Corporate & Investment Bank ("IXIS" or, following its merger with and into its parent, "Natixis") and the private offering of the 7.125% senior notes due 2015 of Lazard Group, primarily to recapitalize Lazard Group.
+On May 10, 2005, Lazard Ltd completed the equity public offering (the "equity public offering") of its Class A common stock, the public offering of equity security units of Lazard Ltd, the private placements under an investment agreement with IXIS Corporate & Investment Bank ("IXIS" or, following its merger with and into its parent, "Natixis") and the private offering of the 7.125% senior notes due 2015 of Lazard Group, primarily to recapitalize Lazard Group.
 We refer to these financing transactions and the recapitalization, collectively, as the "recapitalization."
 As part of the recapitalization, Lazard Group used the net proceeds from the financing transactions primarily to redeem the outstanding Lazard Group membership interests of certain of its historical partners.

 Lazard Group and Natixis have in place a cooperation arrangement to place and underwrite securities in the French capital markets under a common brand, currently "Lazard-Natixis," and cooperate in their respective origination, syndication, placement and other activities, whose term continues through July 8, 2012.
-This arrangement primarily covers French listed companies included in the Société des Bourses Francaises ("SBF") 120 Index and initial public offerings with an expected resulting market capitalization of at least €500 million.
+This arrangement primarily covers French listed companies included in the Société des Bourses Françaises ("SBF") 120 Index and initial public offerings with an expected resulting market capitalization of at least €500 million.